t18d/HuangSupplement/docs/wade.md

 Everything was already present in Wade (1867), so it’s not true that ‘Giles’ Romanization was only very slightly modified from Wade’s’ (Chung 2016).

-In the following listing, only `shei` and `tên` are extrapolated to reflect recent phonology; neither is to be found in Wade or Giles (1912).
+In the following listing, only `shei` is extrapolated to reflect recent phonology; neither is to be found in Wade or Giles (1912).
 The rough breathing mark is replaced by an apostrophe to facilitate everyday use.

 <p><details>
     <summary>Bibliography</summary>